 HTML allows you to code a hyperlink by hand, adjust such things as header sizes, or perform other specific tasks; for this reason, you may want to use HTML in your WordPress website.
 In the following tutorial we’ll show you how to view and add HTML code to a page or post in WordPress.

 Here is a list of the HTML tags that are allowed by WordPress:

-address, a, abbr, acronym, area, article, aside, b, big, blockquote, br, caption, cite, class, code, col, del, details, dd, div, dl, dt, em, figure, figcaption, footer, font, h1, h2, h3, h4, h5, h6, header, hgroup, hr, i, img, ins, kbd, li, map, ol, p, pre, q, s, section, small, span, strike, strong, sub, summary, sup, table, tbody, td, tfoot, th, thead, tr, tt, u, ul, var
+address, a, abbr, acronym, area, article, aside, b, big, blockquote, br, caption, cite, class, code, col, del, details, dd, div, dl, dt, em, figure, figcaption, footer, font, h1, h2, h3, h4, h5, h6, header, hgroup, hr, i, img, ins, kbd, li, map, ol, p, pre, q, s, section, small, span, strike, strong, sub, summary, sup, table, tbody, td, tfoot, th, thead, tr, tt, u, ul, and var.

-Step 1: First login to the Dashboard on WordPress.
+Step 1: First, login to the Dashboard on WordPress.

-Step 5: Click the Text tab.
+Step 4: Click the ‘Text’ tab.

 <a href=”mailto:email@example.com”>Email Example Here</a>

 Step 6: Finally, click on ‘Update’ to save your changes.

 These are all the steps you’ll need to know in order to add HTML to your WordPress page or post!